 - Support you in taking increased responsibilty for your own professional development.

-- Provide a range of specialist options, available options include Early Years, Social Inclusion, Mathematics and many more.
+- Provide a range of specialist options.
+In addition to the Mathematics and French specialisms indicated below, other available options are likely to include Early Years, Inclusion, Science, Computing and English.

 - Provide a variety of placements in schools of contrasting character and location.